vpayno/exercism-workspace/go/luhn/luhn-doc.md

 import "luhn"
 ```

-Package luhn is a simple checksum formula used to validate a variety of identification numbers\, such as credit card numbers and Canadian Social Insurance Numbers\.
+Package luhn is a simple checksum formula used to validate a variety of identification numbers, such as credit card numbers and Canadian Social Insurance Numbers.

 ## Index